[Amended 10-16-2006 by L.L. No. 10-2006]

 Extensions across district boundaries.
 In appropriate cases where a lot lies within two districts, the Board of Appeals may permit the extension of existing or proposed permitted accessory off-street parking space across a district boundary under such conditions as will safeguard the character of the district into which such use is extended.
 However, no such extension shall exceed 75 feet, measured at right angles to such district boundary.
 The power under this subsection shall not permit the moving of the zoning district line but only the extension of the accessory off-street parking space.

-In addition to such powers as may be conferred on it by statute, the Board of Appeals shall have the power, on application and after public notice and hearing, to issue special permits for any of the uses so specified in §§ 300-10 through 300-15 (Schedule of Regulations).
-In issuing such special permit, the Board shall take into consideration the public health, safety and welfare, the comfort and convenience of the public in general and of the residents of the immediate neighborhood in particular, as well as the conditions and standards set forth in § 300-16, and may prescribe such appropriate conditions and safeguards as may be required in order that the result of its action shall, to the maximum extent possible, further the expressed intent of this chapter.
-The Board of Appeals shall have the power to grant variances of any provision of this chapter on any application for a special permit.
+In addition to such powers as may be conferred on it by statute, the Board of Appeals shall have the power, on application and after public notice and hearing, to issue special use permits for any of the uses so specified in §§ 300-10 through 300-15.
+In issuing such special use permits, the Board shall take into consideration the public health, safety and welfare, the comfort and convenience of the public in general and of the residents of the immediate neighborhood in particular, as well as the conditions and standards set forth in §§ 300-16 and 300-17.1 and may prescribe such appropriate conditions and safeguards as may be required in order that the result of its action shall, to the maximum extent possible, further the expressed intent of this chapter.
+On an application for a special use permit, an application may be made to the Board of Appeals for an area variance without the necessity of a decision or determination by the Zoning Enforcement Officer.

 An applicant for a special permit shall simultaneously with the filing of an application with the Board of Appeals file an application for site development plan approval, if such is required under § 300-41, with the Planning Board, together with appropriate plans, drawings and fee for site development plan review, indicating the extent of any variance required, if any.
 Thereafter, and before the Board of Appeals shall give any consideration to or review the application for such permit, the Planning Board shall review the application for the purpose of preliminary site development plan review and in light of the general considerations herein and specific standards herein for special permits.
 The Planning Board shall transmit its recommendations as to the application for a special permit to the Board of Appeals within 30 days of receipt of the application for site development plan approval.